 1. The relationship itself

 The biggest priority you should have in your relationship may well be the relationship itself.
+No guesswork there.
 When life gets in the way, a lot of time may pass before you two really pay attention to each other.
 You’ll notice it’s visibly not as strong as it used to be, but sometimes people brush it under the rug, hoping the problems will disappear.

 If you don’t fix your relationship when you see problematic signs, it will most definitely get worse.
-Couples tend to take each other for granted and the relationship as well, once they’ve reached a certain level of comfort and trust.
-The only way out of this is to check in with your partner, work on the issues you see rather than avoiding them.
+Couples tend to take each other for granted and the relationship as well once they’ve reached a certain level of comfort and trust.
+The only way out of this is to check in with your partner, work on the issues you see rather than avoid them.
 Don’t wait for the elephant in the room to ruin your relationship, get rid of it the minute you see it.

 Some priorities in a relationship may seem like common sense, but once you’re in the midst of a toxic/karmic relationship, you often forget the things you should be aiming for.
-The rollercoaster of emotions you feel makes you engrossed in the constant ups and downs, keeping happiness at bay.
+The rollercoaster of emotions keeps you engrossed in the constant ups and downs, keeping happiness at bay.
 You know it’s probably bad for you but you stay in the relationship, like pressing down on a bruise.

 Related Reading: Fixing a Toxic Relationship – 21 Ways To Heal TOGETHER